-At our 2013 Annual Meeting, our stockholders had the opportunity to cast an advisory "say on pay" vote on our executive compensation.
+At our 2014 Annual Meeting of Stockholders, our stockholders had the opportunity to cast an advisory "say on pay" vote on our executive compensation.
 Our stockholders overwhelmingly approved the compensation of our named executive officers as disclosed in the proxy statement for that meeting.
 Our Board of Directors, and the Compensation Committee in particular, considered this overwhelming support, as well as the executive compensation programs of our peer group of companies, our past operating performance and planned strategic initiatives, in making the determination that the fundamental characteristics of our executive compensation program should continue this year.

-2014 Compensation Decisions
+2015 Compensation Decisions

-In December 2013, using the methodology discussed under "How We Make Executive Compensation Decisions," the Compensation Committee determined the total target direct compensation levels of our named executive officers for 2014, as well as the relative mix of base salary, AIP opportunity and LTIP opportunity for those executives.
+In December 2014, using the methodology discussed under "How We Make Executive Compensation Decisions," the Compensation Committee determined the total target direct compensation levels of our named executive officers for 2015, as well as the relative mix of base salary, AIP opportunity and LTIP opportunity for those executives.

-When setting Mr. Noll's total target direct compensation level for 2014, the Compensation Committee considered the total compensation opportunity for chief executive officers at our peer group companies, our sustained operating performance and return to stockholders, and Mr. Noll's strong leadership and individual accomplishments.
-Based on these factors, our Compensation Committee determined to increase Mr. Noll's 2014 total target direct compensation by 6%, increasing his base salary to \$1,200,000 and setting his target AIP and LTIP opportunities at \$1,800,000 and \$5,500,000, respectively.
+When setting Mr. Noll's total target direct compensation level for 2015, the Compensation Committee considered the total compensation opportunity for chief executive officers at our peer group companies, our sustained operating performance and returns to stockholders, and Mr. Noll's strong leadership and accomplishments.
+Based on these factors, our Compensation Committee determined to increase Mr. Noll's 2015 total target direct compensation by approximately 8%, maintaining his base salary and target AIP opportunity at \$1,200,000 and \$1,800,000, respectively, while increasing his target LTIP opportunity from \$5,500,000 to \$6,200,000.